Melanistic Masks (Em)

 Lilac Melanistic Masks

-Lilac (or: Isabella) is a rare combination of the two homozygous recessive genotypes b/b at the B-Locus and d/d at the D-Locus.
-Lilac is diluted brown pigment that can look mouse gray or beige and even in combination with a mask is often barely visible on a yellow coat.
+Lilac (or: isabella, lavender, etc.) is a combination of two homozygous recessive genotypes, b/b at the B locus and d/d at the D locus.
+A lilac mask is diluted brown and can look mouse gray or taupe.

 Melanistic Mask Black Mask and Saddle Pattern